GetStream/stream-video-android/demo-app/README.md

 ## Download

-Dogfooding app is available on **[Google Play](https://play.google.com/store/apps/details?id=io.getstream.video.android)**.
+Demo app is available on **[Google Play](https://play.google.com/store/apps/details?id=io.getstream.video.android)**.
 If you have any feedback on this, please [create an issue on GitHub](https://github.com/GetStream/stream-video-android/issues/new/choose).

 ## Build Setup

-If you want to build and run the [dogfooding app](https://github.com/GetStream/stream-video-android/tree/develop/dogfooding) on your computer, you can follow the instructions below:
+If you want to build and run the [demo app](https://github.com/GetStream/stream-video-android/tree/develop/demo-app) on your computer, you can follow the instructions below:

 1. Get your Stream API KEY on the [Stream dashboard](https://dashboard.getstream.io?utm_source=Github&utm_medium=DevRel_GitHub_Repo_Jaewoong&utm_content=Developer&utm_campaign=Github_Sep2023_Jaewoong_StreamVideoSDK&utm_term=DevRelOss).